CTSRD-CHERI/comsg/README.md

 ### Coports - Fast Userspace IPC

 The microkernel compartment *ipcd* provides fast IPC to user programs.
-The three IPC mechanisms provided share a basic structure (a coport).
-COCHANNELs are short, shared, circular buffers.
-COCARRIERs are single-copy IPC mechanisms.
-COPIPEs are direct-copy IPC mechanisms.
+The three IPC mechanisms provided share a basic structure (a coport):

+- COCHANNELs are short, shared, circular buffers.
+- COCARRIERs are single-copy IPC mechanisms.
+- COPIPEs are direct-copy IPC mechanisms.

 All three mechanisms are currently 'anycast' (a sent message can be received by one and only one of the listening entities).

 A process sending data via a COCARRIER must call into the microkernel, passing a capability to its message, a handle to a coport, and the length of message they wish to send.
 The microkernel copies the message into memory that it owns, and places a read-only capability to that message into a queue.
 To receive a message, a process calls into the microkernel and removes this capability from the queue.
 COCARRIERs support event monitoring via a poll-like microkernel call.